 Learning Russian?
-Whether you’re enrolled in a class or using a Russian learning software, this quick guide should give you a good primer about what to expect.
+Whether you’re enrolled in a class or use a modern method like online learning, this quick guide should give you a good primer about what to expect.
 Hopefully, it can help you begin your lessons just a little more prepared, cutting down on that learning hurdle you’ll face at the start.

 The best way to get a jumpstart in learning a language is to understand how it compares and contrasts to your own.
 Since we’re assuming you’re a native (or fairly fluent) English speaker, then we’ll use that to detail the more notable qualities that differentiate Russian as a language.